5 things for November 3: It's here, but taxing questions remain

-(CNN)President Donald Trump's Twitter account went down for a few minutes Thursday night, and Twitter says it was the work of an employee on the last day at the company.
+(CNN)The President's Twitter account went down for a few minutes Thursday night, and Twitter says it was the work of an employee on the last day at the company.
 Talk about going out with a bang!
 Here's what else you need to know to Get Up to Speed and Out the Door.
 (You can also get "5 Things You Need to Know Today" delivered to your inbox daily.
 Sign up here.)

 1. Tax reform